RikMerkens/OutlookToPaperless/README.md

 # OutlookToPaperless

-Automation pipeline that downloads invoice attachments from Outlook (via Microsoft Graph) and uploads them to Paperless-ngx.
-OneDrive export can be added later; the current focus is Outlook ➜ Paperless with strong metadata retention and deduplication.
+Automation pipeline that downloads invoice attachments from Outlook (via Microsoft Graph) and uploads them to Paperless-ngx.the current focus is Outlook ➜ Paperless with strong metadata retention and deduplication.

 ## Prerequisites
 - Python 3.11+